genterist/openMRS-Security/Capstone/FINAL.md

 2. Password: `Admin123`

 ### * Test steps
-1. Start local openMRS and log in with the username and account
+1. Start local openMRS and log in with the username and password
 2. Click “Register a patient” in the main page
 3. Input Kobe in Given field and Bryant in Family Name field
 4. Choose Male as gender